emontzkajnl/livability/wp-content/plugins/ajax-load-more-pro/pro/ajax-load-more-filters/README.txt

 == Changelog ==

+= 2.3.0.1 - January 22, 2025 =
+* HOTFIX: Fixed issue with new feature to parse default Taxonomy and Meta Query parameters.

+= 2.3.0 - January 17, 2025 =
+* NEW: Added feature to maintain default Taxonomy and Meta query params when filtering.
+This means you can now have default shortcode parameters and have them maintain when running a tax or meta query.
+This feature requires Ajax Load More 7.2.0.
+* NEW: Added support for filtering multiple instances of Ajax Load More on the same page with a single filter. e.g. `[ajax_load_more_filters id="categories" target="alm_1,alm_2"]`
+* UPDATE: Updated facet functionality when update/add/remove an individual post.
+Facet indexes are now modifed and not recreated after a post has been modified.
+This will make updating the data much faster after the index has been created.
+* UPDATE: Added support for facet filtering without requiring URL rewrites.
+This also updates how facets are saved and retrieved from the database.
+* UPDATE: Refactor how and when facet indexing is handled.
+* UDPATE: Updating the admin notices and display.
+* FIX: Fixed potential issue with `sanitize_key` in filter target IDs.
+* FIX: Normalize the filter target ID to lowercase as Ajax Load More and Filter IDs MUST always be lowercase.
+* FIX: Load translations later for WP 6.7.

 = 2.2.1 - May 30, 2024 =
 * NEW: Added new hook that allows for modifying the query args used when creating the facet index.
 [View Docs](https://connekthq.com/plugins/ajax-load-more/docs/add-ons/filters/facets/#alm_filters_facets_index_args)
 * NEW: Added new `almfilters.getActiveFilters()` public JS function that returns an object of active filters.
 * NEW: Added new `alm_filters_redirect_underscore_{filter_id}` hook that is used with the Redirect functionality to remove the underscores in URLs on archive pages.

 = 2.2.0 - March 21, 2024 =
 * NEW: Added Posts Per Page filter.